• What is PIDA?

 • A serious act or omission that, if proven, would constitute an offence under the laws of B.C. or Canada;

-• An act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of an employee’s duties or functions;
+• An act or omission that creates a substantial and specific danger to the life, health or safety of persons, or to the environment, other than a danger that is inherent in the performance of an employee’s or health professional's duties or functions;

 • A serious misuse of public funds or public assets;